oalbacha/Polly/README.md

 - As a user, if allowed, I can view results of the poll.
 That's if it has ended, you own it or you have submitted a vote

 <img width="633" alt="image" src="https://user-images.githubusercontent.com/17005317/190025515-96e836e7-d89f-409b-bd9e-efb56f3b95e8.png">

+## Voting

+- As a user I can vote on public published polls
+- options are randomized on each screen render

 ## Things I Learned